Tasteful tips to Dress Like a Local

 There is a local news story with a photo of hundreds of Japanese people all going about their business, all wearing masks.
 Then smack in the middle of the photo is a large, blonde family none of whom are wearing masks.

-Whether or not you believe that masks are useful, take into account that masks have been a part of Japanese culture long before the pandemic.
-It’s a good practice to respect local customs.
+Whether or not you believe that masks are helpful, consider that masks have been a part of Japanese culture long before the pandemic.
+It’s good practice to respect local customs.

 That being said…